 A few months later, my friend Emmanuel recommended reading The Velvet Rage by Alan Downs.
 The subtitle of the book speaks its stated purpose: Overcoming the Pain of Growing Up Gay in a Straight Man’s World.
 As I read it, I immediately saw myself and several of my past relationships.
 The author described the self-destructive phases and cycles of shame that are commonplace among gay men, but I had never seen them presented in this way.
 In reflection, I saw the demise of my last relationship.
 I saw the self-hatred and promiscuity of my college years.
 I saw the decades-long determination and drive to make something of myself, just so I could shove it back in the faces of everyone who ever made me feel small.
 The Velvet Rage is a book I probably would have benefited from a lot more if I had read it in my early twenties, but I am still grateful for the context and terminology it has given me now.
 The underlying context of validation is what tied it all together for me.
 I know that seeking external validation is not unique to the queer experience.
 I think everyone I know has struggled with it to varying degrees.
 What makes the queer experience unique is the manner and degree to which validation has been withheld and denied throughout our lives.
 So I started retracing my steps.

 From a very young age, there was a part of me that knew I was different.
-Polite society had lots of subtle and not-so-subtle ways of letting me know.
+A polite society had lots of subtle and not-so-subtle ways of letting me know.
 In fourth grade, when we played “smear the queer” at recess, I played too.
 From a very young age, a word that I would later identify with was already associated with the negative.
 In sixth grade, I learned that my obsession with the Spice Girls was something worthy of mockery and ridicule.
-That same year I had a catechism teacher boast about donating to the boy scouts to support their decision to kick out gay members.
+That same year I had a catechism teacher boast about donating to the Boy Scouts to support their decision to kick out gay members.
 I had another catechism teacher who prayed for her gay sister’s salvation every night.
 My experiences in middle school in particular taught me how to keep those parts of myself quiet.
 It took years for me to overcome my fear of talking to new people in junior high.
 That old sense of panic still creeps in sometimes when I meet new people.
 Throughout my high school years, I got used to kids using the term “gay” as a synonym for “shitty.”
 My identity was the butt of more jokes than I could count, and that’s not even touching on my own internalized homophobia.
-I had supportive friends that helped get me through it, but survival came at a cost.
+I had supportive friends who helped get me through it, but survival came at a cost.
 My coping mechanisms were flawed and damaging in their own ways.
 So much so that I am still unpacking it twenty years later.

 Melodramatic selfie in my favorite Thursday hoodie from the early aughts.